This article may contain compensated links. See our full disclosure here

 - Try to eat at small, locally owned restaurants and bars away from the most touristy areas to support family-owned businesses.

 - Wheeled suitcases and Verona’s ancient streets do not make for a good combination.
-We suggest travelling light and taking a backpack instead!
+We suggest traveling light and taking a backpack instead!

 - To avoid the crowds, spring and fall make for great times to visit Verona, as well as mid-week vs weekends.